Río Lagartos Municipality

-Río Lagartos Municipality (Spanish language: "river of alligators") is one of the 106 municipalities in the Mexican state of Yucatán containing (249.09 km2) of land and is located roughly 215 km northeast of the city of Mérida.
+Río Lagartos Municipality (Spanish language: "river of alligators") is a municipality in the Mexican state of Yucatán containing 249.09 km2 of land and is located roughly 215 km northeast of the city of Mérida.

 History

 There is no accurate data on when the town was founded, but before the conquest, it was part of the chieftainship of Ecab.
 After colonization, it became the Spanish colony's northeastern port.
 Before 1580, Antonio Rodríguez convinced the Yucatecan Governor Guillén de las Casas to appoint him as guard of the port.
 Rodríguez negotiated with the chieftains Chuyubchuen, Kikil, Panabá and Sucopó to provide him with indigenous workers to mine salt, fish or make ashes for soap.
 He secured almost a monopoly on the native workers requiring any Spaniard wanting to open a new enterprise to negotiate with him to rent workers.

 Yucatán declared its independence from the Spanish Crown in 1821, and in 1825 the area was assigned to the Valladolid Municipality.
 In 1905, it was assigned to the Tizimín Municipality and in 1988 it was confirmed as head of its own municipality.